Politics in the Time of Corona

 - How have national, state, and local government responses to the coronavirus pandemic impacted your perception of the situation?
-In what ways has that affected your feelings about this election season?
+In what ways did that affect your feelings about who to vote for?

 - Communication during a critical event impacts ability to respond with agility and effectiveness.
 Which communications have been helpful to you?
 Which have been less helpful?
 What have you learned about candidates and sitting officials from their communication?